vicflora/vicflora-graphql-api/examples/Queries/Canto-VicFlora-integration.md

 probably take less than a minute to replace the entire lookup table.
 I do this for the distribution maps, for which I have a separate Laravel app. (only I do not have to use a web service).

+Finally, for reporting purposes, we will need to know periodically how many images of different types we have in VicFlora.
+At the moment we just report on how many illustrations and how many photographs there are (this is the 'Subtype' field in Canto).
+It would be great to have an endpoint for these counts.